-If you are a tenant and you would like to move home, sometimes considering a swap with another tenant is an option and it can help you move more quickly than waiting on the housing list.
+If you are a tenant and would like to move home, sometimes looking for a swap is an option worth considering.

 How can I find someone to exchange with?